Curtis Good

-Curtis Edward Good (born 23 March 1993) is an Australian footballer who plays as a defender for Melbourne City in the A-League.
+Curtis Edward Good (born 23 March 1993) is an Australian soccer player who currently plays as a centre-back for Buriram United in the Thai League 1.

 He began his career with the club (then called Melbourne Heart) before signing for Newcastle United in 2012.
 He subsequently had loan spells with Bradford City – for whom he appeared in the 2013 Football League Cup Final – and Dundee United.
 After being released by Newcastle, he returned to Melbourne in 2018.
 Good made his international debut for Australia in 2014 and was in the provisional squad for that year's World Cup, but missed out on selection through injury.
+With 180 appearances in all competitions, Good is Melbourne City's all time most capped player.

 Club career

 Melbourne Heart

 Good was born in Melbourne, Victoria and attended Wesley College.
 While growing up, Good met Jackson Irvine when "they were both ten and lived two minutes from each other and grew up together".
 They would also "ran cross countries together, played for Knox City (in Melbourne) as juniors".

 In 2008, he was offered a two-year scholarship at the Australian Institute of Sport which he commenced in Canberra in 2009.
 In February 2011 Good signed a multi-year senior contract with A-League club Melbourne Heart after impressing as a short-term injury replacement.
 His first league appearance for Melbourne Heart was in round 1 of the 2011–12 A-League season against Newcastle Jets.